What is Mindfulness Based Cognitive Hypnotherapy?

-Cognitive Behavioural Hypnotherapy (CBH) is the combination of Cognitive Behavioural Therapy (CBT) and Hypnosis.
+Mindfulness Based Cognitive Hypnotherapy (MBCH) is the combination of Mindfulness Based Cognitive Therapy (MBCT) and Hypnosis.

 All day long our mind spins stories about our work, our health, our finances, our family, or that funny look the person in the shop gave us.
 Often we’re not even conscious of the internal soundtrack unspooling in our mind and yet it is the greatest source of stress in our lives.